 What ‘flexible working’ means is being adaptable, demonstrating fungibility and changing our attitude to what the working day looks like.

 When I work from home, I remind myself that I have a different set of options when it comes to how I am productive.
 For me, that means that I get up when I usually get up, and I get pretty much straight to work.
 That means that I’m on the tools early in the day, before most people would be leaving for work, let alone sitting down at their office desk.
 But it also means that, if I’m not careful, I could spend 13 hours of my day staring at my screen.
 So, once I’ve got through a set of tasks I’ve allocated to myself to get done first thing, I’ll step away.
 I’ll walk the dog.
 I’ll do some prep work in the kitchen for dinner later in the day.
 Perhaps I’ll head to the gym or go for a run.
-And I’ll do these things having planned my diary, and confident that my colleagues aren’t thinking ‘he’s not really working, he’s just having a slow day’.
+And I’ll do these things having planned my diary.
+I’m confident that my colleagues aren’t thinking ‘he’s not really working, he’s just having a slow day’.